3 Doors Down: Lineup changes: 2011–2013

-Us and the Night and death of Matt Roberts: 2014–2018
+Us and the Night and death of Matt Roberts: 2014–2024

 From the end of 2013 into 2014, the band embarked on an acoustic tour entitled "Songs from the Basement" and toured around the US.
 In February 2014, Todd Harrell was arrested in Mississippi once again for a DUI.
-Afterward, the band released a statement that Harrell was permanently out of the band, and that they would continue with Justin Biltonen as his replacement.
+Afterward, the band released a statement that Harrell had permanently left the band, and that they would continue with Justin Biltonen as his replacement.
 In June, Henderson announced that the band's next album would be entitled Us and the Night.
 In January 2016, the album's release date was revealed to be March 11, 2016.
-The band then went on tour around North America and in festivals such as Fort rock and Carolina Rebellion.
+The band then went on tour around North America and in festivals such as Fort Rock and Carolina Rebellion.
 3 Doors Down toured the UK and Europe with multiple sold-out shows.
 Us and the Night peaked at number 14 on the charts.

 Former guitarist Matt Roberts died on August 20, 2016, at the age of 38 from a prescription drug overdose.

-3 Doors Down performed at the presidential inauguration concert of U.S. President-elect Donald Trump on January 20, 2017.
+3 Doors Down performed their song "The Broken" at the presidential inauguration concert of US President-elect Donald Trump on January 20, 2017.
 Arnold told TMZ that he was "proud" to perform and that he thought it would be a "good experience".
-Fans of the band expressed mixed to negative feedback about it performing at the inauguration.
+Fans of the band expressed positive feedback about it performing at the inauguration.
 3 Doors Down's business manager, Angus Vail, explained to Vice the reasons behind the band's decision to perform by saying: "Well, 3 Doors actually played George W. Bush's inauguration.
 They are good Mississippi and Alabama boys — they come from conservative families.
 You know, they're really good guys, but they have very different political beliefs.
 Because they played both Bush's inaugurations, they've obviously been on the conservative radar."
 Vail continued that the band's choice to perform had a lot to do with their "God, guns, and country black-and-white sort of viewpoint" and that "they spend a lot of time going to Iraq, doing service, playing for the troops."
-In the week following the performance, the band's The Greatest Hits compilation album reentered the Billboard 200 at a new peak of No. 94; the album had debuted and peaked at No. 100 in 2012 and had been off the chart since April 2016.
+In the week following the performance, the band's The Greatest Hits compilation album reentered the Billboard 200 at a new peak of number 94; the album had debuted and peaked at number 100 in 2012 and had been off the chart since April 2016.
 In February 2018, during an interview with Detroit Metro Times, rhythm guitarist Chris Henderson stated about the performance, "it wasn't a Trump thing.
 That's what people don't understand.
-It was the inauguration of a president of the United States of America." and "this is history-making stuff.
-It's a one-in-a-lifetime chance to do something for your country.
+It was the inauguration of a president of the United States of America."
+He also called it "history-making" and "It's a one-in-a-lifetime chance to do something for your country.
 So that's why we did it."

 In 2018, 3 Doors Down embarked on the Rock n' Roll Express tour with Collective Soul and opening act Soul Asylum.
-The tour had shows in 36 cities in the United States.
+The tour had shows in 36 cities in the US.